AC/DC: 1977–1980: Cliff Williams joins and death of Bon Scott

-Cliff Williams (pictured in 1981) joined as bass guitarist in 1977.
+Williams (pictured in 1981) joined as bass guitarist in 1977.

 In May 1977, Mark Evans was fired.
 This was due to "musical differences" and personality clashes with Angus.
 He was replaced on bass guitar by Cliff Williams, a former member of the UK bands Home (1970–1974) and Bandit (1976).
 Scott explained that Williams was more experienced, while Malcolm wanted a bass guitarist and backing vocalist.
 Evans' autobiography, Dirty Deeds: My Life Inside/Outside of AC/DC, released in 2011, predominantly dealt with his time in AC/DC.

 AC/DC's first American radio exposure was through Bill Bartlett at Jacksonville station WPDQ-FM/WAIV-FM in 1975.
 Two years later, they played their first concert there, as a support act for Canadian group Moxy in Austin, Texas, on 27 July 1977.
 From booking agent Doug Thaler of American Talent International and the management of Leber-Krebs, they experienced the country's stadium circuit, supporting rock acts Ted Nugent, Aerosmith, Kiss, Styx, UFO and Blue Öyster Cult; they co-headlined with Cheap Trick.
 AC/DC released their fifth studio album, Powerage, on 5 May 1978.
 The sole single from Powerage was "Rock 'n' Roll Damnation" (June 1978).
 An appearance at The Apollo, Glasgow, during the Powerage Tour was recorded and released as If You Want Blood You've Got It (1978).